emeric-martineau/d-sh/DOCUMENTATION.md

 In this file, we need some environment variables:
 ```
-APPLICATION_DOWNLOADED_FILE_NAME: name of file that store in download folder (e.g. atom.deb)
+APPLICATION_DOWNLOADED_FILE_NAME  : name of file that store in download folder (e.g. atom.deb)
 APPLICATION_URL                   : url to download file (e.g. https://.../atom/1.27.2/release.deb)
 APPLICATION_IMAGE_DOCKER          : name of docker image to be create (e.g. run-atom:v1.27.2)
 APPLICATION_DEPENDENCIES          : list of dependencies that you would like install in base image
 APPLICATION_COMMAND_LINE          : command to run application in container (e.g /user/bin/atom)
 APPLICATION_IPC_HOST              : set true if need ipc host.
 Some X11 application need this
+APPLICATION_SKIP_CHECK_REDOWNLOAD : if we want never check new version.
+Example for Postman, If-modified-date not supported
 ```

 # Hack D-SH